bathom14/GravebloomReference/content/Classes/Sorcerer/Sorcerer.md

 ##### Cantrips

 At 1st level, you know four cantrips of your choice from the [sorcerer spell list](http://dnd5e.wikidot.com/spells:sorcerer).
 You learn additional sorcerer cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Sorcerer table.
+Whenever you gain a Sorcerer level, you can replace one of your cantrips from this feature with another Sorcerer cantrip of your choice.

 ##### Sorcery Points